anandology/pyjamas/examples/showcase/README.txt

 This is the source code to the Pyjamas showcase.

-Before compiling it, you need to modify the compile.py module and set the PATH_TO_PYJAMAS variable to the path to your Pyjamas installation (relative to the directory in which compile.py is placed).
+Before compiling it, you might need to modify the compile.py module and set the PATH_TO_PYJAMAS variable to the path to your Pyjamas installation (relative to the directory in which compile.py is placed).
 Then type: